The next Watershed Resiliency and Restoration Program (WRRP) application submission deadlines are:

 purpose other than informing program applicants.

-There have been three rounds of grant approvals through the WRRP.
+There have been four rounds of grant approvals through the WRRP.
 Below are grant approval fact sheets that list grant recipients, grant totals and a description of approved projects.

 Screen-reader users: the following section uses links to control collapsible areas of content.